srmds/CoreData-CRUD-Swift-5.0-example/README.md

 - Help others understand and use Core Data with simple, yet concrete examples, on the usage of Core Data and persistent store

+### location of SQLite database

 In order to inspect persisted events you can use for example a SQLite database browser to view persisted entries: https://sqlitebrowser.org

-The path of the SQLite database file will be shown in the Xcode console logger, for example:
+The actual path of the SQLite database file will be shown in the Xcode console logger.
+For example:

-Debug - Make sure to have a SQLite database viewer installed on MacOS, for example: https://sqlitebrowser.org

-Debug - location of SQLite database file:

-`/Users/<name>/Library/Developer/CoreSimulator/Devices/<devide-uuid>/data/Containers/Data/Application/<application-uuid>/Documents`
+`/Users/<name>/Library/Developer/CoreSimulator/Devices/<device-uuid>/data/Containers/Data/Application/<application-uuid>/Documents`

-Debug - Select and copy the above path of the SQLite databasefile, go to MacOS Finder, click:
+Select and copy the above path of the SQLite databasefile, go to MacOS Finder, click:
-`SHIFT + CMD + G` and paste path and click: OK and finally open the SQLite database file with, for example: SQLite browser
+`SHIFT + CMD + G` and paste path and click: `OK` and finally open the SQLite database file with, for example: [SQLite browser](https://sqlitebrowser.org)

 Note: this example project is non-exhaustive.